Base URL

 print(response.text)

-The response will contain an execution_id which you can use to visualize the graph or export it as Cypher or JSON.
+The response will contain an execution_id which you can use to visualize the graph or review the generated nodes and relationships.

 {